DashankaNadeeshanDeSilva/Surface_defect_image_generation_with_DCGAN/README.md

 ## 03. CNN Classifier to test the generated images.

-### CNN Classifier to test the generated images after Fine-tuning and training on the target dataset.
+CNN Classifier to test the generated images after Fine-tuning and training on the target (IFPT) dataset.
+The classifier is first trained only on generated images and then tested on original images from the target dataset.